 While you can find entry level proofreading jobs without having any experience, there are a few things that can help you to get ahead.

-Caitlin Pyle, the creator of Proofread Anywhere, says that these are the 5 things that successful freelance proofreaders do to get hired, even if they don’t have a degree:
+Caitlin Pyle, the creator of Proofread Anywhere, says that these are the 5 things that successful freelance proofreaders do to get hired, even if they don’t have a degree.
+Follow these tips to help you land your first proofreading job.

 1. Successful proofreaders find a niche